kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

 - **Side-by-side comparison** with field-level diff and status filtering.
 - **Field-level diff** with four statuses: `same`, `changed`, `added`, `removed`.
   Slice fields (e.g. SecurityGroup ingress rules) are compared as multisets.
-- **Known-change filtering** that hides known migration artifacts (migrated-from tag, controller-generated names, health-check default drift, forward weights, `targetGroupARN.$ref` pointer churn) so genuine user-visible changes stand out.
+- **Known-change filtering** that hides expected migration artifacts so real drift between the two plans stands out.
+A *known change* is a diff the console can attribute to a known structural difference between the two controllers — for example, the `migrated-from` tag the migration tool stamps on every generated resource, controller-generated resource names, health-check default drift, and `targetGroupARN.$ref` pointer churn.
+See [How diffs are classified](#how-diffs-are-classified) for the full list.
 - **Resource correlation across controllers**: `TargetGroup` and `TargetGroupBinding` are keyed by `serviceRef.name:port` so the same backing service shows as one correlated row instead of a removed+added pair, even